thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/index.md

 versions: false
 ---

-TinySolution™ is a SaaS platform that extends TinyMesh™ networks with a secure communication- and data storage infrastructure, allowing additional services to easily communicate and configure TinyMesh™ devices.
+TinySolution™ is a SaaS platform that extends TinyMesh™ containers with a secure communication- and data storage infrastructure, allowing additional services to easily communicate and configure TinyMesh™ devices.

-The TinySolution™ services aims to simplify the development cycles as well as deploying and maintaining existing TinyMesh™ networks.
+The TinySolution™ services aims to simplify the development cycles as well as deploying and maintaining existing TinyMesh™ containers.
 Some of it's features include:

 * High-availability infrastructure for secure communication
-* Online configuration and monitoring of TinyMesh™ networks
+* Online configuration and monitoring of TinyMesh™ containers
 * Secure [[Key Management Infrastructure]]

 ## What is the TinySolution Fast Track?